titusvnu/operating-system-security-audit-utility/README.md

 ## Project History

-This project was originally developed in **July 2022**, the summer after my freshman year of high school.
-Back then, I was deeply fascinated by cybersecurity and eager to explore what I could achieve with Python.
-I challenged myself to simulate aspects of malware behavior, such as extracting system information, decrypting browser data, retrieving network credentials, and interfacing with Android devices via ADB.
+This project was originally developed in **July 2022**, the summer after my freshman year of high school, fascinated with pushing the limits of malware behavior with Python.

-Although this early version reflects the learning curve of a beginner, it remains a testament to my long-standing passion for cybersecurity and my commitment to continuous growth.
-Over the years, I have honed my skills further, and this repository serves as a milestone in my journey—demonstrating both my initial creativity and my ongoing evolution in the field.
+Although this early version reflects the learning curve of a beginner, this repository serves as a milestone in my journey—demonstrating both my initial creativity and my ongoing evolution in the Computer Science field.

 **Description:**
 This project simulates malware behavior by extracting sensitive information from a Windows system.
 It gathers system hardware details, browser data (Chrome and Microsoft Edge), WiFi network credentials, and even interfaces with Android devices via ADB. **This tool is provided for educational and research purposes only.**